Galaxy (radio network): Strapline

-On Friday 21 March 2008, the radio station changed their "Passion for Music, Passion for Life" strap-line slogan to "Love Music".
+Galaxy has gone through various strap-lines.
+From "Today's Dance Non-Stop", to "Today's Best Dance & More" to "The New Mix" to "No. 1 for Dance & RnB".
+Then, on Friday 21 March 2008, the radio station changed their "Passion for Music, Passion for Life" strap-line slogan to "Love Music".

 As of 11 July 2010, Galaxy changed its slogan to "TSA's No. 1 Hit Music Station" inline with Capital London.

 Revival within Global Player

 On 7 July 2023, the Galaxy brand, having retired twelve years prior, returned to use with the launch of a new 'Live Playlist' stream on Global Player called "Galaxy of Stars", including predominantly chart dance and RnB tracks from Galaxy's heyday in the 90s and 00s.

 Galaxy Dance Anthems

-In 2007, Galaxy released a three-disk box set called Galaxy Dance Anthems featuring 50 club classics.
+In 2007, Galaxy released a three-disc box set called Galaxy Dance Anthems featuring 50 club classics.

 Galaxy Chart Shows

 The first chart show to be broadcast on Galaxy Radio was Hit40UK.
 After this, the Fresh 40 chart was broadcast across the brand, but was cancelled soon after.
 A replacement chart, The Galaxy 40, was introduced and produced by Galaxy Radio.
 It was networked across all Galaxy radio stations.
-The chart show was produced and made up of the latest and most popular dance, RnB/Rap and pop hits from Galaxy stations and the public.
+The chart show consisted of the latest and most popular dance, R&B, rap and pop hits from Galaxy stations and the public.
 The final Galaxy 40 show was broadcast on 7 June 2009, leaving the commercial Big Top 40 Show to take over the airwaves, although unlike the Fresh 40 and the Galaxy 40, Big Top 40 is based on iTunes downloads and airplay.